 Step three: Complete and send your application

 Ready to apply?
-Submit your application online.
+Submit your application online during an advertised recruitment period.
 You will receive confirmation that your application has been received.

 Hard-copy application forms are also available for pick up at the Office of the Municipal Clerk.
 You can submit your completed form by mail, fax, drop off, or scan and email.